swang308/fragments/README.md

 ### Amazon Cognito
 [Amazon Cognito](https://aws.amazon.com/cognito/) allows you to add **authentication**, **authorization**, and **user management** to your web and mobile applications.
 The service is free for firste 50,000 users each month, let's see more details about [User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-user-pools.html).
 #### Amazon Cognito User Pool Setup
 The **User Pool** helps to manage user registration and sign-in.
 We can use it to authenticate users directly or integrate with social identity providers like Google, Facebook, and so on. it also support two factor authentication to add an extra layer of security.
-> Multi-Factor Authentication (MFA)
+> NOTE: Multi-Factor Authentication (MFA)

 1. Knowing difference between **authentication** and **authorization**.
   - Authentication: the process of verifying **who** someone is.
   - Authorization : the process of determining **what** someone is allowed to do.
 2. Find `Cognito` on the services, and click it.
 3. click Create user pool in AWS Console Amazon Cognito page
-> If you receive `403 Forbidden` errors, you can ignore it.
+> NOTE: If you receive `403 Forbidden` errors, you can ignore it.
 They refer to API calls that your Learner Lab account is not authorized to make in the AWS Console.
 4. Create and configure User Pool:
   - Step 1: Configure sign-in experience
     * the default Provider type is correct
     * set sign-in options to **Username** for sign in.
-    > you can choose **Email** if you want.
+    > NOTE: you can choose **Email** if you want.
   - Step 2: Configure secutiry requirement
     * Password policy options: Cognito default
     * Multi-factor authentication: No MFA